From Zero to an Interactive Social Robot using ROS4HRI and LLMs

 Since we are using communication_hub

-as a middle-man, we can also use markup in our sentences to change the expression of the robot.
+in our sentences to change the expression of the robot.

-For example, you can use the following markup to change the expression of the robot:
+For example, you can use the following markup to display an happy face:

 communication_hub

-topic (as we do below!).
+topic (as we do below).

 Step 3: emotion mimicking game